MFT Connection Profile Parameters

 Verify Checksum

-Verifies that the file transferred correctly by executing the MD5 checksum on the FTP server.
+Verifies that the file transferred correctly by checking the unique fingerprint (checksum) for the file.

-This option is available only for FTP servers that support either the MD5, XMD5, or the SITE CHECKSUM checksum commands.
+• This option is only available on FTP servers that support the MD5, XMD5, or SITE CHECKSUM checksum commands.

-For UNIX FTP servers, ensure that the md5sum program is installed on the FTP server search path, to enable the SITE CHECKMETHOD MD5 and SITE CHECKSUM commands to work properly.
+• On UNIX FTP servers, you must ensure that the md5sum program is installed on the FTP server search path to enable the SITE CHECKMETHOD MD5 and SITE CHECKSUM commands to run.

 Connection Profile Manual Additional Parameters